thomaspinckney3/cs4501/README.md

 - Winston Frick (TA): wsf2ar@virginia.edu
 - Sai Konuri (TA): skk3gd@virginia.edu

-- Office Hours, Project Review, Help, and Demo Hours (led by TAs):
+Office Hours, Project Review, Help, and Demo Hours (led by TAs):

+- Sai 10-11:30am Weds (Rice 340) and Fri (Olsson 001)
+- William 12-1:30pm Mon and Weds (Rice 436)
+- Winston 1-2pm Tues (Rice 436)
-  TBD
+- Dion TBD

-- Tom's office hours: Monday 1:00-2:00PM but please email/slack me to reserve a time first.
+- Tom 1:00-2:00pm Mon (location TBD).
+Please email/slack me first to reserve a time.
 If you don't make an appointment, I may not be available.
-Location TBD.

 There is also always help from the teaching staff and your fellow classmates through slack at https://cs4501-isa.slack.com.